Deciduous Trees

 Cutleaf Weeping Birch

-Betula pendula laciniata 40' tall 20' Wide A large birch with graceful weeping branches.
+Betula pendula laciniata H: 40' W: 20' Zone: 2 A large birch with graceful weeping branches.
 The small cutleaf leaves give this tree an elegant look.
 It is fast growing and hardy and does require more water than the average tree once it is mature.
 It is one of the few weeping trees that can be grown in Edmonton.
-ZONE 2 |
+Shallow root system does not compete with turf grass so it is best to give it a large tree-well or plant in a shrub bed with other selections.
+As with any birch, this tree can be susceptible to birch-leaf miner. |

 Young's Weeping Birch

-10' tall 8' wide Betula pendula 'Youngii' A smaller birch with weeping branches and a sprawling habit.
-Height depends on how high it is staked and pruned.
+Betula pendula 'Youngii' H: up to 10' W: up to 8" Zone: 3 A smaller birch with weeping branches and interesting irregular habit.
+Size and shape will somewhat depend on pruning and shaping and height at which it was grafted.
 It can be used as a unique specimen tree for a small yard.
-The leaves hang on through the winter giving it appeal throughout the cold months here in Edmonton.
-ZONE 3 |
+The leaves often hang on through the winter giving it appeal throughout the cold months here in Edmonton.
+As with any birch, this tree can be susceptible to birch-leaf miner. |

 Dakota Pinnacle Birch

-Betula platyphylla 25' tall 12' wide A newer columnar form of Asian birch with glossy green leaves.
+Betula platyphylla 'Fargo' H: 25' W: 12' Zone: 3 A newer columnar form of Asian birch with glossy green leaves.
 It is very hardy and fast growing.
 This tree offers a dense screen that can be used as a privacy barrier.
-This is another tree that tends to have its leaves frozen on through the winter giving it both winter interest and privacy for a longer period of time throughout the year.
-ZONE 3 |
+Tends to hold its leaves frozen on through the winter giving it both winter interest and privacy for a longer period of time throughout the year.
+Consistant moisture but with good drainage is essential for this variety.
+As with any birch, this tree can be susceptible to birch-leaf miner. |

 Parkland Pillar Birch